learninfun/learn-with-ai/contentOri/zh-tw/AI Knowledge Hub/IT/Infrastructure/Security/Web Application Security/Web Application Security.md

 7. Data Protection: Web applications must protect sensitive data, such as personally identifiable information (PII) and financial data, from unauthorized access or disclosure.
 This involves the use of encryption, data masking, and secure storage practices.
 8. Threat Detection and Response: Web applications must be continuously monitored for security threats and vulnerabilities.
 This includes the use of intrusion detection and prevention systems (IDS/IPS) and logging suspicious activity to respond quickly to security incidents.

-## Review
+## 知識測驗
 {{< ask_chatgpt >}}
-Give me 5 medium-difficulty questions with answers about Web Application Security
+給我5題Web Application Security的中等難度問題，並在後面列出答案
 {{< /ask_chatgpt >}}